Jitu0110/BankTransactionApplication/README.md

    Right-click on the class and select Run to start the Spring Boot application.
 5) Alternatively, you can use the command line to run the application.
    In the terminal, use this command : ./mvnw spring-boot:run
 6) Once the application is up and running, you can use a tool like Postman or cURL to send requests to http://localhost:8080/ping and confirm that the application is running as expected.
+As provided in the application.properties file , the Spring Boot application runs on port 8080.

 ## Design considerations
 1) I decided to use MongoDB as a persistent store to save User and Transaction data.
 You can find the schema under /persistence package.
 2) As mentioned here - [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), we need to store transaction data somewhere so that even if we lose User data, we can get it back by playing the transaction data in chronological order.
 3) For this purpose, a fast persistent store like MongoDB has been chosen.
 It is also very simple to configure.
 4) More on why MongoDB is a perfect choice for Real Time Payments services can be found here - [MongoDB-Real-Time-Payment](https://www.mongodb.com/resources/basics/real-time-payments)
+5) I opted for Spring Boot as the Java framework because it seamlessly integrates with Maven.
+This combination offers a comprehensive backend application environment perfect for hosting REST APIs.
+6) Spring Boot's auto-configuration capabilities further streamline development.
+It simplifies the integration with MongoDB, allowing you to focus on crafting the business logic for load and authorization.

 ## Bonus: Deployment considerations
  If I were to deploy this, I would :